cochievgeor-maker/HS-solution/README.md

-# Programms-
+# HS-solution-
 programm for prediction HS